JoshuaOlubori/brutal-11/src/content/blog/blogpost-4.md

 </table>

-Why Did Random Forest Shine?
+***Why Did Random Forest Shine?***

 Here's what makes Random Forest strong:

--   Handles Complexity: Unlike Linear Regression, Random Forest can capture non-linear relationships between features and prices.
+-   **Handles Complexity**: Unlike Linear Regression, Random Forest can capture non-linear relationships between features and prices.
 This allows it to better fit the intricate patterns in house price data.
--   Strength in Numbers: Random Forest combines multiple decision trees, making it less prone to overfitting and more generalizable to unseen data.
+-   **Strength in Numbers**: Random Forest combines multiple decision trees, making it less prone to overfitting and more generalizable to unseen data.
--   Feature Importance: Random Forest tells us which features are most important for prediction.
+-   **Feature Importance**: Random Forest tells us which features are most important for prediction.
 This knowledge can be used to improve the model further.
--   Data Friendly: Random Forest works well with different data types (numbers and categories), which is helpful for house price data that often has a mix of both.
+-   **Data Friendly**: Random Forest works well with different data types (numbers and categories), which is helpful for house price data that often has a mix of both.

-Random Forest vs. Linear Regression: A Clear Winner
+***Random Forest vs. Linear Regression: A Clear Winner***

 Random Forest's ability to handle non-linearity and combine multiple trees makes it a much better choice for house price prediction than Linear Regression.
 While there's still room for improvement in accuracy, Random Forest is a significant step forward.